Fall Horseback Rides Rides

 The horses used on our fall rides are very gentle; in many cases they are middle aged, former professional horses that have spent their younger years in rodeo competition!
 We are proud of them!
 These are horses that do not spook when the moose jumps out of the creek or the pine hen flies up beneath their hooves.
 At the same time, these are not fat, "lazy" horses that require constant prodding.
 We think we have the greatest string of horses in the country!

-Our saddles, like our horses, are comfortable!
+Our saddles (like our horses) are comfortable!
 They are not new, but by the same token they are not old.
 Most of them have cushion seats and are well broke in.
-(Everyone hates riding a new saddle or breaking in a new pair of boots)
+(No one likes riding a new saddle or breaking in a new pair of boots)

 Mounting Blocks